core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 Data nodes implemented using a CBOR array, map, byte string, or text string can be instantiated but empty.
 In this case, they are encoded with a length of zero.

-When schema nodes are serialized using the rules defined by this specification as part of an application payload, the payload SHOULD include information that would allow a stateless way to identify each node, such as the SID number associated with the node, SID delta from another SID in the application payload, the namespace qualified name, or the instance-identifier.
+When representation nodes are serialized using the rules defined by this specification as part of an application payload, the payload SHOULD include information that would allow a stateless way to identify each node, such as the SID number associated with the node, SID delta from another SID in the application payload, the namespace qualified name, or the instance-identifier.

 Examples in {{instance-encoding}} include a root CBOR map with a single entry having a key set to either a namespace qualified name or a SID.
 This root CBOR map is provided only as a typical usage example and is not part of the present encoding rules.
 Only the value within this CBOR map is compulsory.